harshitshobhane/harshitshobhane/README.md

 - Worked on **datacenter networking and virtualization infrastructure**, optimizing performance and reliability.
 - Configured and troubleshooted **Cisco & Juniper networks**, ensuring high-availability enterprise systems.
 - Automated deployment workflows for **cloud-native services and secure multi-tenant environments**.
-- Collaborated with cross-functional teams to improve scalability of Nutanix products for global customers.
+- Collaborated with cross-functional teams to improve the scalability of Nutanix products for global customers.

 ### 🔹 [OurTopClinic](https://ourtopclinic.vercel.app) — Technical Lead (Feb 2025 – Present)
 - Built a **HIPAA-compliant telehealth platform** with real-time video consults and digital prescriptions.